haerski/mortality/report.md

 ![plot of chunk unnamed-chunk-31](figures/report/fig-unnamed-chunk-31-1.png)

-SHAP values of the client located in NC
+And those are the SHAP values of the client located in NC.

 ```r
 shap <- predict_parts(explainer = ex,